VCU-CS-SeniorDesign/senior-design-project-repository-cs-309/Deliverables/WeeklyStatusReports/Status Report Fall Week 03.md

 - Previous project topic was discarded; pivoted to a new topic.

 **Plans for Next Week:**
-- Meeting with Project Director and Project Sponsor for new project details.
+- Meeting with Project Sponsor for new project details.